4 Ways Resource Planning Prevents Turnover

 min read

 No one likes losing good talent.
 After all, high employee churn is not only bad for morale, it’s also a costly problem for employers.
 According to Gallup, “The cost of replacing an individual employee can range from one-half to two times the employee's annual salary—and that's a conservative estimate.”
 This cost is largely driven by the productivity lost while finding a replacement and the time cost of ramping up replacement employees.
 So, imagine you have an employee who earns $80,000 per year.
 Their departure could cost you anywhere from $40,000 to $160,000.
-Scale this scenario to 100 employees and you’ve got a multi-million-dollar problem on your hands.
+With annual turnover at 12-15%, this scenario can easily scale to 100 employees and you’ve got a multi-million-dollar problem on your hands.

 1. Resource planning improves communication and collaboration.